siyiia/jf361_ids706_ip2/README.md

 ## LLM and Copilot Usage
 - **ChatGPT**: For debugging and bug fixing, I used ChatGPT to help troubleshoot problems in Rust code.
-ChatGPT explained error messages, provided solutions of fixing specific problems.
+ChatGPT explained error messages and provided solutions of fixing specific problems.
 - **Copilot**: Since I am not familiar with Rust, I used Copilot to help me translate my idea into Rust code.
 For each function, I started by typing out the function signature or a brief description of the functionality I wanted to implement.
 Copilot then generated the corresponding Rust code.
 Copilot also assisted in writing test